ashToronto/career_crafter_pro/README.md

 - However it is a good idea to resolve or work around n+! issues as they degrade performance.

+##### Mailer services

+- We use the letter opener gem to simulate email authentication and confirmation in `development env`.
+- We use the AWS SES in `production env`.

 ##### Deployment instructions

 - If you choose to clone this repo and want to deploy, you will need a new master-key (gitignored and used to decrypt) and a new `credentials.ymc.enc` file (which you will check-in to version control).